NHSDigital/eps-workflow-quality-checks/README.md

 # eps-workflow-quality-checks

 A workflow to run the quality checks for EPS repositories.
-The steps executed by this script are as follows:
+The main element of this lives in the [`quality-checks.yml`](./.github/workflows/quality-checks.yml) configuration file.
+The steps executed by this workflow are as follows:

 - **Install Project Dependencies**
 - **Generate and Check SBOMs**: Creates Software Bill of Materials (SBOMs) to track dependencies for security and compliance.
 Uses [THIS](https://github.com/NHSDigital/eps-action-sbom) action.